e00E/e00E.github.io/content/blog/rust-hashmap-limitations.md

 updated = 2024-12-16
 +++

-This post gives examples of API limitations in Rust's hash table type ([`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html)).
+This post gives examples of API limitations in the Rust standard library's [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html).
 The limitations make some code slower than necessary.
 The limitations are on the API level.
-It is easy to fix them but it requires changing stable standard library APIs.
+You don't need to change much implementation code to fix them but you need to change stable standard library APIs.

 ## Entry